海角破解版

 Overview

-Desired cells are labeled with antibodies and magnetic particles, and separated without columns using an EasySep? magnet.
+This EasySep? positive selection procedure involves labeling CD4+ cells with antibody complexes and EasySep?
+Releasable RapidSpheres?.
+Unlike traditional magnetic particles that stay bound to the target cells, RapidSpheres? have a releasable feature.
+Desired cells are first labeled with antibodies and these specialized magnetic particles, and separated without columns using an EasySep? magnet.
 Unwanted cells are simply poured off, while desired cells remain in the tube.
-Then, bound magnetic particles are removed from the EasySep?-isolated CD4+ cells, which are immediately available for downstream applications.
-Following cell isolation with this EasySep?
-Release kit, antibody complexes remain bound to the cell surface and may interact with Brilliant Violet? antibody conjugates, polyethylene glycol-modified proteins or other chemically related ligands.
+Then, bound magnetic particles are removed from the EasySep?-isolated, CD4+ cells using a release agent.
+Following magnetic cell isolation in as little as 30 minutes with this EasySep?
+Release kit, the desired cells are immediately available for downstream applications, such as flow cytometry, culture, or DNA/RNA extraction.
+Antibody complexes remain bound to the surface of the desired cells and may interact with Brilliant Violet? antibody conjugates, polyethylene glycol-modified proteins, or other chemically related ligands.
 The CD4 antigen is strongly expressed on helper T cells and is expressed more weakly on peripheral blood monocytes and tissue macrophages.

 Magnet Compatibility